-Kia has announced that it will foray into transportation segments beyond the traditional passenger and commercial vehicles.
-The company has teased a number of Purpose Built Vehicles (PBVs) that would be seen serving the futuristic mobility needs in countries with advanced transport infrastructure.
-One of these teased PBVs would be an electric quadricycle which we had heard about last year.
+Last month, Kia announced that it will foray into transportation segments beyond the traditional passenger and commercial vehicles.
+The company teased a number of Purpose Built Vehicles (PBVs) that would be seen serving the futuristic mobility needs in countries with advanced transport infrastructure.
+One of these teased PBVs could be an electric quadricycle which we had heard about last year.

 We are building Purpose Built Vehicles (PBVs), otherwise known as PBVs.
 From a micro autonomous pod to a small individual urban transporter, a mid-size commuter, or a large logistic companion, we are rising to the challenge.Karim Habib Senior Vice President, Head of Kia Global Design Center at New Kia Brand Showcase